daleas0120/oxford-loss-landscapes/docs/VRPCA_README.md

 - **Location**: Core implementation lives in `src/oxford_loss_landscapes/hessian/vrpca/`.
 - **Interface parity**: The public API mirrors the classical functions so examples and downstream code can switch between solvers with minimal edits.
+- **Dependencies**: The classical solver still depends on SciPy; VR-PCA routines remain available even when SciPy is absent, allowing curvature studies on constrained installs.

 ## 2. Python API